 Writing a World

-I write in the wee morning light, when everything slumbers and the morning is merely a pink-orange glow.
-When the night animals tuck in their dark spaces to escape the light and the day animals roll sleepily from where they claimed as home the night before.
-When my children are snuggled so warm and peaceful and my husband’s feet are still warmed by the pup at the foot of our bed.
-The crickets have stopped and the birds have not started.
-This is the silence that awakens my muse.
+I write in the wee morning light when everything slumbers and the day is merely a pink-orange glow.
+The night animals tuck into their dark spaces to escape the light, and the day creatures roll sleepily from where they claimed a home the night before.
+My children are snuggled up so warm and peaceful.
+Pups sleep at the foot of our bed, still warming my husband’s feet.
+Crickets have stopped and birds have not started.
+This is the silence which tickles my muse to awaken.

-My wooden desk sits slightly shorter than most, but it is perfect for me.
-It’s old and worn - soft to the touch.
-The front ledge is rounded from generations of pen wielding arms pulled from left to right creating hand written letters, stories, poems.
+My wooden desk sits slightly shorter than most.
+It’s perfect for me.
+The old and worn wood is soft; generations of pen wielding arms pulled from left to right creating handwritten letters, stories, and poems have rounded the front ledge.
 Parchment replaced by technology: a double screen, wireless keyboard and mouse.
 The sentiment remains the same.
-These distract slightly from the vintage of the scene, but a necessity in the production of my craft.
+These distract slightly from the vintage of the scene, but are a necessity in the ...